kamilabielska/language-chat-app/README.md

 Reasons for creating this app were threefold:
 1. I wanted to create my first web app with React and Flask
 2. I wanted to learn how to work with (Chat)GPT: I integrated it into the app (API) and tried using it as a coding assistant (OpenAI web client)
-3. I wanted to make the language-learning conversation with ChatGPT smoother by displaying the errors in a visual manner and not having to paste the meta prompt every time
+3. I wanted to make the language-learning conversation with (Chat)GPT smoother by displaying the errors in a visual manner and not having to paste the meta prompt every time

 So maybe the reason was onefold: *I wanted to*.